nic-dgl104-winter-2024/rrj-BasranS/README.md

 ## Activity 4 - Star Github topics repositories of interest

 Explore github and give stars is a new practice, I have learnt to gain the knowledge regarding different open source communities and their latest trends.
-Also, give stars to the interesting topic will be useful for us in future to stay updated.
+Also, give stars to the interesting topic will be useful for us in future to stay updated for potential learnings.